AN/FPQ-6: Radar ground station characteristics

-The AN/FPQ-6 radar employed a 2.8 megawatt peak power (4.8 kilowatt average), broad banded (5400–5900 MHz) transmitter with a frequency stability of 1×10^{8}.

-The 8.8 m diameter parabolic antenna, using a Cassegrain antenna feed, had a 0.4° beamwidth and a gain of 51 dB.
+The AN/FPQ-6 radar employed a 2.8 megawatt peak power (4.8 kilowatt average), broad band transmitter with a frequency stability of 1×10^{8}.
+The 29-foot diameter parabolic antenna, using a Cassegrain antenna feed, had a 0.4° beamwidth and a gain of 51 decibels.
 Its monopulse, 5 horn feed system permitted the reference and error antenna patterns to have their gains independently established as well as the slope of the error patterns optimized while supplying target return signals to the receiving system with a minimum of insertion loss.

 The three channel signal outputs of the antenna feed system were supplied directly to the receiving system without undergoing any additional loss-inducing signal manipulation with bandwidths optimized for the specified pulse widths of 0.5, 0.75, 1.0 and 2.4 microseconds and the receiver noise figure of 7.5 dB was improved to 3.5 dB through the addition of closed-cycle parametric RF amplifiers.
 This system ensured a dynamic range in excess of 120 dB.

 The receiving system provided simultaneous presentation of the skin and beacon returns to the console operator so that skin tracking could be used if the beacon signal was lost.

-The antenna pedestal was a high precision, two axis mount, using a hydrostatic bearing in azimuth and phase roller bearings in elevation to provide mobility and support to the counterbalanced, solid surface antenna.
+The antenna pedestal was a high precision, two axis mount, using a hydrostatic bearing in azimuth and phase roller bearings in elevation providing mobility and support to the counterbalanced, solid surface antenna.
 The antenna was positioned through anti-backlash dual drive pedestal gearing via a high torque-to-inertia electro-hydraulic valve motor system.
-A viscous coupler located between the valve motor and pedestal drive gearing damped out undesired mechanical resonances.
+A viscous coupling unit located between the valve motor and pedestal drive gearing damped out undesired mechanical resonances.

 The AN/FPQ-6 had a self-contained digital computer, an RCA FC-4101, whose primary purpose was to correct dynamic lag in the angular output data.
 As designed, both the AN/FPQ-6 and AN/TPQ-18 radars were provided with a built-in data processor referred to as the RCA 4101 Computer.

 The ground floor of the two story building contained the air-conditioning, transmitter heat exchanger controls, equipment load center data input junction box and ex-Mercury atomic time standard.
-The first floor contained the 8 equipment racks, the console, and the 3 megawatt transmitter.
+The first floor contained the eight equipment racks, the console, and the 3 megawatt transmitter.

 Functional description

-The AN/FPQ-6 Missile Range Instrumentation Set is a fixed station long-range precision tracking set to be used for tracking intercontinental ballistic missiles for range safety and range user's trajectory measurement data.
+The AN/FPQ-6 missile test range instrumentation set is a fixed station long-range precision tracking system for tracking intercontinental ballistic missiles for range safety and range user's trajectory measurement data.
 It will also be used for tracking during staging and parking orbit (trilateration) of a synchronous satellite, The operational objective is to provide a fixed station radar capable of skin tracking a square metre target to ranges in excess of 300 nmi.

-The specifications for the FPQ-6 radar installation at Patrick Air Force Base, Florida, are shown in the following table.